drewico/freebook/README.md

 -To obtain the book just go to the page below and download it: https://www.packtpub.com/packt/offers/free-learning

--Contact my at lirc@gmail.com if you have any question.
+-Contact me at lirc@gmail.com if you have any question.